 Treating De Quervain Tenosynovitis

-The goal of your treatment is to relieve your pain and allow you to use your thumb again.
-Treatment will depend on how severe the pain is.
+The goal of your treatment is to ease your pain and allow you to use your thumb again.
+Treatment will depend on how bad the pain is.

 Just taking a break from the activities that caused your pain may be enough.
-Your healthcare provider may also have you take oral nonsteroidal, anti-inflammatory medicine (NSAIDs), such as ibuprofen, or wear a splint for a few weeks to rest the thumb and wrist.
-To reduce the swelling, your healthcare provider may inject an anti-inflammatory medicine, such as cortisone, around the tendons.
-You may have more pain at first, but in a few days your thumb should feel better.
+Your healthcare provider may also have you take nonsteroidal, anti-inflammatory medicine (NSAIDs), such as ibuprofen.
+Or you may wear a splint for a few weeks to rest the thumb and wrist.
+To lesson swelling, your healthcare provider may inject an anti-inflammatory medicine, such as cortisone, around the tendons.
+You may have more pain at first.
+But in a few days your thumb should feel better.

-If other kinds of treatment don’t relieve your pain, or if the pain is severe, your healthcare provider may recommend surgery.
+If other kinds of treatment don’t ease your pain, or if the pain is bad, you may need surgery.
 The sheath that surrounds the tendons is released so the tendons can move more easily.
-This helps reduce the inflammation, and allows you to straighten your thumb without pain.
-Usually, surgery takes a few minutes and is done with local anesthetic, so you can go home the same day.
-You will probably have a splint or dressing on your wrist for a few days while the tissue heals.
-Your healthcare provider will discuss the risks and possible complications of surgery with you.
+This helps reduce the inflammation.
+It also allows you to straighten your thumb without pain.
+Surgery is done with local or regional anesthetic on an outpatient basis.
+So you can go home the same day.
+You will likely have a splint or dressing on your wrist for a few days while the tissue heals.
+You may need physical therapy to help strengthen muscles.
+Your healthcare provider will talk with you about the risks and possible complications of surgery.